IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 ### Creating releases

-Since we are following the [GitFlow] branching model, a GitHub release is always created after a release branch is merged into the master branch and the tag has been created.
+Since we are following the [trunk-based development] branching model, a GitHub release is created directly from a commit that was tagged with the release tag.

 This process is automated with GitHub Actions with the "Basic" group of workflow files.
 More about this